opardo/website/content/home/experience.md

   date_start = "2016-06-01"
   date_end = "2017-06-01"
   description = """
-  I explored people's behavior by...

-  * Comparing their love for our clients' brands across different time period.
-  * Estimating the effect of different advertising channels in their awareness of a brand.
-  * Uncovering age-driven consumption patterns.

-  And the impact...

   * Empowered our clients to figure out the current state and momentum of their brand, as well as anomalies in their KPIs, by building Shiny apps.
-  * Optimized our clients' media strategy, estimating saturation curves for their investment on each channel.
+  * Optimized our clients’ media strategy, estimating the effect of different advertising channels in their metrics, using my self-developed R packages.
-  * Stopped our clients from advertising on TV shows that their current and future best customers were not watching.
+  * Stopped our clients from advertising on TV shows that their current and future best customers were not watching, after uncovering age-driven consumption patterns.
 """

 [[experience]]